Table of contents

 Whether you monitor your own YouTube channel or just your brand mentions, YouTube reach is a priceless source of insights into your content strategy.

-Simply speaking – it allows you to discover which types of videos resonate with your target audience best. - Share of voice
+Simply put, it lets you discover which types of videos resonate most with your target audience. - Share of voice

 If you monitor your competitors’ YouTube performance, you can get quick insights into your share of voice.